Windover Archeological Site: Burials

-Artifacts
+Grave goods

 Many artifacts that were deposited with the bodies were also preserved.
 Archaeologists were able to recover a total of 86 pieces of fabric from 37 graves.
 These included seven different textile weaves, which appeared to have been used for clothing, bags, matting, and possibly blankets and ponchos.
 Numerous other artifacts, such as atlatls and projectile points, were also found at Windover.
 The occupants of Windover hunted animals, fished, and gathered plants.
 They used bottle gourds for storage, which comprise the earliest evidence for vegetable container storage discovered in North America.
-Animal bones and shells found in the graves indicated that the people ate white-tailed deer, raccoon, opossum, birds, fish, and shellfish.
+Children and teenagers were buried with more grave goods than were adults, indicating the high value placed on children.